Turacos, Go-away-birds and Plaintain-eaters

 White-crested Turaco (Tauraco leucolophus) is endemic in NE Africa, South Sudan, NE DRC, N Uganda, central to Western Kenya.
 Photo Jacques Pitteloud

-Hartlaub’s Turaco (Tauraco hartlaubi) is found in highland forests in Kenya and adjacent Uganda and NE Tanzania.
+Hartlaub’s Turaco (Tauraco hartlaubi) is endemic to highland forests in Kenya and adjacent Uganda and Northern Tanzania.
 Flight photo by Jacques Pitteloud

 Fischer’s Turaco (Tauraco f. fischeri) occurs in coastal forests in Somalia, Kenya and Tanzania.
 Arabuko Sokoke Forest.
 Status: Near threatened.
 The subspecies zanzibaricus is found on Zanzibar.